shashacode/Qdrant-Customer-Segmentation/README.md

 This is a project that shows how to carry out Customer Segmentation using Qdrant.
-The dataset used is for a fictitious company consisting of Customer's details, Purchases, Reviews and Internet sessions.
-The dataset will be segmented using Qdrant which is useful for different business applications including Market targeting, Revenue Optimization and other business use cases.
+The dataset used is for a fictitious company consisting of Customer's details, Purchases, Reviews and Internet sessions csv files.
+The aim is to segment customers data using Qdrant which is useful for different business applications including Market targeting, Revenue Optimization and other business use cases.

 The Segmentation_Preprocess.ipynb file covers preprocessing of the dataset.
 This is to prepare the dataset to be used in Qdrant.
 The dataset is normalized to vector format.